Roof Removal: How To Tear Off Roof Shingles

 Some roofs have self-adhering ice and water barrier installed along the roof edge.
 This asphalt membrane usually pulls up with a fork or shovel, although it may require some scraping.
 If it refuses to come loose, simply leave it and install your new underlayment over it.

-If you don't have time before dark to clean the roof and apply felt, nail down plastic tarps for the night.
+If you don’t have time before dark to clean and apply felt, nail down plastic tarps on your roof for the night.